naepre/BINF4241-group29/Assignment_5/README.md

       a.
 Draw a Card
           + It shows the player who drew the card face up.
 The other players can only see the card face down.
           - It should not show any other player the card face up.
+          - The program will not put the card directly onto the discard pile or draw from the discard pile or from some other players hand.

       b.
 Play a Card
           + It puts the card played face up onto the discard pile.